Art Nouveau in London

 Max.
 Höhe

-Highlights entlang der Route
+Highlights der Route

-Interessanter Ort
+1. Interessanter Ort nach 1,9 km

 ALL SAINTS CHURCH, 1892 (C H Townsend) Townsend's three masterworks are all in London (the Horniman Museum in Dulwich is not on the ride) and are all iconic buildings built in what is called Free Style'.
 The Bishopsgate Institute has turrets decorated with intricate foliage and friezes that reflect Art Nouveau.
 The Whitechapel Gallery was due to have a pre-Raphaelite central frieze by artist Walter Crane but the money ran out.
 All Saints church is an early work with intricate Arts and Craft sgraffito inside.